Last updated on

 A reasonable open rate is 20%, but your sender's reputation will be minutely affected if it falls between 15% to 19%.
 To remedy this, you can check whether your emails are being placed in the primary inbox or the spam folder.
 Also, check whether the content has issues or not.

 Open rates below 10% can become a big problem and can also lead to blacklisting as well.
 This usually happens when senders send spam emails or use purchased email lists.
-If you are not doing either of these things, you can check the content you sent or update your email lists.
+If you are not doing either, you can check the content you sent or update your email lists.

 Emails sent to the spam folder are technically delivered but can adversely affect your sender's reputation.
 There are two ways your emails land in the spam folder:

-Spam traps are email addresses that ISPs own with the intent of catching senders who add emails to their lists without recipient consent.
+Spam traps are email addresses that ISPs own to catch senders who add emails to their lists without recipient consent.
 Adding a spam trap to your email list can hurt your reputation and deliverability rate.

 There are two types of spam traps: pristine and recycled.

 Pristine spam traps are emails that are not valid and cannot opt-in to an email list.
 They are usually available on public websites but are hidden deep into the code of these websites.
-Pristine spam traps aim to identify email marketers who don’t adhere to best email marketing practices, such as buying email lists.
+Pristine spam traps aim to identify email marketers who indulge in forbidden email marketing practices such as buying email lists.

-Recycled spam traps are repurposed email addresses that are used to detect spammers.
-Recycled spam traps can be on email list if your email list is more than one year old, you don’t email frequently, or there are invalid or typo emails.
+Recycled spam traps are repurposed email addresses used to detect spammers.
+Recycled spam traps can be on the email list if your email list is more than one year old, you don’t email frequently, or there are invalid or typo emails.

-Email programs provide the users the choice to report emails as spam.
-Spam complaints give users control over what kind of emails they want to see in their inbox.
+Email service providers allow users to report emails as spam.
+Spam complaints give users control over what kind of emails they want to see in their inboxes.
 But it takes more than one user reporting to flag emails as spam!

-After you determine the cause of the low email deliverability rate, you can use the following tips to manage low email deliverability rates.
+After determining the cause of the low email deliverability rate.
+You can use the following tips to manage low email deliverability rates.

 You don’t need to send a huge sequence of emails to test your sender's reputation.
-By sending a high number of emails, especially from a new email address, the ISPs can target your email as a spammer and, therefore, block your email forever.
+By sending many emails, especially from a new email address, the ISPs can target your email as a spammer and, therefore, block your email forever.

 So, the trick here is to start slowly and gradually.
-Make your email copies personalized so that they start conversations between you and your subscribers.
+Make your email copies personalized to start conversations between you and your subscribers.
 Keep sending emails slowly and increase the number of emails each day.

 After authentication, you are allowed to send bulk emails.
 But this is not advisable.
 You should keep track of the number of emails you send daily.

-If you start sending emails to a long list of recipients every day, you will get blocked by some of them.
+If you start sending emails to a long list of recipients daily, you will get blocked by some of them.
 Your email service provider will then begin to keep an eye on your activities and can also block your email address temporarily or permanently.

-Therefore, you must keep your emails within a specified quota and make sure that you never exceed the specified quota.
+Therefore, you must keep your emails within a specified quota and make sure that you stay within the specified quota.

-Make sure that you stay clear of email blacklists.
+Make sure you stay clear of email blacklists.
 They are IP addresses and domains that are suspected of sending spam.
 Therefore, use an email blacklist-checking tool, like the MX toolbox, to check whether your IP address and the domain are in any of the global blacklists.

 If your IP address or domain is blacklisted, you need to warm your account and make a fresh start.

-Before you finalize your email lists, you should verify that all the addresses on the list are genuine.
+Before you finalize your email lists, you should verify that all the addresses are genuine.

 Verified email lists can decrease the bounce rate and increase your sender's reputation score.
 Also, checking the email lists for typos can reduce the chance of a hard bounce.
 Therefore, you should clear your email lists quarterly and clean out all the invalid emails before starting a new campaign.

 According to research, the response rate of email surveys is approximately 24.8%.
-Therefore, it is a good practice to allow your email service provider to ask for feedback from unsubscribes.
+Therefore, allowing your email service provider to ask for feedback from unsubscribers is a good practice.
 It can help in email deliverability by keeping email lists clean.

-The content of your emails is the most critical factor in deciding whether the recipient will open your email or report it as spam, therefore, affecting email deliverability.
+The content of your emails is the most critical factor in deciding whether the recipient will open your email or report it as spam, affecting email deliverability.
 So, think before you send the email.

 ESPs keep updating these spam trigger words.
 Therefore, email senders should update themselves regarding which words to avoid in their subject lines.

-So, creating personalized and new subject lines that are free from any spam trigger words is the way to go for increased email deliverability.
+So, creating personalized and new subject lines free from spam trigger words is the way to go for increased email deliverability.

 People like to be addressed personally.
-In fact, emails with personalized content have a 29% higher chance of being opened by the recipient.
+Emails with personalized content have a 29% higher chance of being opened by the recipient.
 Also, increased open rates increase email deliverability.

 Therefore, it is necessary to make sure the formatting of your email content is correct so that it doesn’t adversely affect your email deliverability.